antmicro/gerber2ems/README.md

     deactivate
     ```

-For the script **installed inside virtual environment** to be accessible globally without the need to manually enable the virtual environment, you can create a bash script as follows:
+For the script **installed inside a virtual environment** to be accessible globally without the need to manually enable the virtual environment, you can create a bash script as follows:

 ```bash
 #!/usr/bin/env bash